Nabil Maâloul: Managerial career

-On 20 December 2014, he became the coach of Kuwait, and coached them in 2015 AFC Asian Cup and the Second Round of 2018 FIFA World Cup qualification before that FIFA suspend Kuwait Football Association on 16 October 2015.
+On 20 December 2014, he became the coach of Kuwait, and coached them in 2015 AFC Asian Cup and the second round of 2018 FIFA World Cup qualification before that FIFA suspend Kuwait Football Association on 16 October 2015.

 On 27 April 2017, Maâloul became the coach of Tunisia again and succeeded in bringing his team back to the 2018 FIFA World Cup for the first time since 2006 and becoming the second Tunisian coach to qualify for the World Cup after Abdelmajid Chetali in 1978.
 After the team's elimination from the group stage despite its honorable performance and winning Tunisia's second game ever in a World Cup against Panama, he resigned to coach Al-Duhail SC.
 He parted ways after six months of coaching due to multiple disagreements with the club.

 On 11 March 2020, Maâloul was officially appointed as the new head coach of Syria on a one-year contract, to become the first Tunisian to coach Syria.
 Despite reaching the third round of the World Cup qualification, Maâloul resigned on 16 June 2021 due to unpaid salaries, after losing 3–1 to China.

 On 27 October 2021, Maâloul became the coach of Kuwait SC.
 He has won the Emir Cup on 21 December 2021 and the Kuwait Premier League in April 2022.

-On 9 June 2022, Maaloul returned to Espérance nearly 10 years after his departure.
+On 9 June 2022, Maaloul returned to Espérance de Tunis nearly 10 years after his departure.
+He left the club on 13 May 2023.

+On 7 December 2023 he returned to Kuwait SC as headcoach.
+In his second term he won the supercup and became league champions once again.
+The club terminated his contract on 9 July 2024.